EngyNasr/MSE-Benchmark/Results/OAEI2022/OAEI2022_results.md

 # Results of Evaluation for the MSE track within OAEI 2022
 This is the first year the MSE track participates in a OAEI campaign.
-We are proud to be part of the OAEI campaign and would like to thank everyone who has supported us along the way!
+We are proud to be part of it and would like to thank everyone who has supported us along the way!

 ## Evaluation modalities
 We performed the evaluation using the MELT platform.
 Every participating system was executed in its standard setting and we compare precision, recall and F-measure with regard to the reference alignment for each test case.